PIM-GPT: A Hybrid Process-in-Memory Accelerator for Autoregressive Transformers: Introduction

 \section{Introduction}

-Attention-based Transformer models have revolutionized natural language processing (NLP) by capturing long-term dependencies in the input data \cite{vaswani2017attention}.
-Transformer models including GPT and BERT have demonstrated superior performance in many NLP tasks such as text generation\cite{devlin2018bert}\cite{openai2023gpt}, text classification\cite{sun2019fine}\cite{chang2020taming}\cite{garg2020bae}, and machine translation\cite{wang2019learning}\cite{yao2020multimodal} compared to convolution neural networks (CNNs) or recurrent neural networks (RNNs) \cite{devlin2018bert} \cite{radford2019language} \cite{brown2020language}.
-GPT in particular has attracted widespread public interest.
-It is a decoder-only Transformer model that generates context in an autoregressive manner by producing a single token at one time \cite{openai2023gpt}.
-However, the sequential processing feature of GPT will induce severe resource under-utilization of GPU, which is optimized for massively parallel processing.
-Additionally, GPT has two main features compared to CNNs: (1) extremely large model size and (2) low compute-to-memory-ratio.
-As shown in Figure \ref{fig1}, the GPT3-XL model consists of 1.15 billion parameters \cite{brown2020language}, more than a hundred times higher than common CNNs such as ResNet-18 \cite{he2016deep}, while the arithmetic intensity per parameter (ops/parameter) is 2.1, much lower than 48.3 in ResNet-18 .
+Attention-based Transformer models have revolutionized natural language processing (NLP) \cite{vaswani2017attention}.
+Transformer models including GPT and BERT have demonstrated superior performance in many NLP tasks such as text generation \cite{devlin2018bert}\cite{openai2023gpt}, text classification \cite{sun2019fine}\cite{chang2020taming}\cite{garg2020bae}, and machine translation \cite{wang2019learning}\cite{yao2020multimodal} compared to convolution neural networks (CNNs) or recurrent neural networks (RNNs).
+GPT in particular has attracted widespread public interest in text generation.
+GPT is a decoder-only Transformer model that generates context in an autoregressive manner by producing a single token at a time \cite{openai2023gpt}.
+The sequential processing feature of GPT, on the other hand, results in notable under-utilization of existing hardware such as the GPU, particularly for small batch inference tasks.